-12.2 Magnitudes and Color Index
+8.2 Magnitudes and Color Index

 While the HR diagrams presented in your class lectures or textbook allow us to provide a very nice description of the evolution of stars and star clusters, astronomers do not actually directly measure either the temperatures or luminosities of stars.
 Remember that luminosity is a measure the total amount of energy that a star emits.
-For the Sun it is 1026 Watts.
+For the Sun it is 10^{26} Watts.
 But how much energy appears to be coming from an object depends on how far away that object is.
 Thus, to determine a star's luminosity requires you to know its distance.
-For example, the two brightest stars in the constellation Orion (see the "Constellation Highlight" for February in the back of this lab book), the red supergiant Betelgeuse and the blue supergiant Rigel, appear to have about the same brightness.
+For example, the two brightest stars in the constellation Orion (see the "Constellation Highlight" for February from the Ast110 homepage link), the red supergiant Betelgeuse and the blue supergiant Rigel, appear to have about the same brightness.
 But Rigel is six more times luminous than Betelgeuse-Rigel just happens to be further away, so it appears to have the same brightness even though it is pumping out much more energy than Betelgeuse.
 The "Dog star" Sirius, located to the southeast of Orion, is the brightest star in the sky and appears to be about 5 times brighter than either Betelgeuse or Rigel.
-But in fact, Sirius is a nearby star, and actually only emits $22 \times$ the luminosity of the Sun, or about $1/2000^{\text{th}}$ the luminosity of Rigel!
+But in fact, Sirius is a nearby star, and actually only emits $22 \times$ the luminosity of the Sun, or about $1/2000^{th}$ the luminosity of Rigel!

 Therefore, without a distance, it is impossible to determine a star's luminosity-and remember that it is very difficult to measure the distance to a star.
 We can, however, measure the relative luminosity of two (or more) stars if they are at the same distance: for example if they are both in a cluster of stars.
 If two stars are at the same distance, then the difference in their apparent brightness is a measurement of the true differences in their luminosities.
 To measure the apparent brightness of a star, astronomers use the ancient unit of "magnitude".
 This system was first developed by the Greek astronomer Hipparcos (ca. 190 to 120 BC).
 Hipparcos called the brightest stars "stars of the first magnitude".
-The next brightest were called "stars of the sixth magnitude", the faintest stars you can see with the naked eye from a dark location.
+The next brightest were called "stars of the second magnitude".
+His system progressed all the way down to "stars of the sixth magnitude", the faintest stars you can see with the naked eye from a dark location.

 Astronomers adopted this system and made it more rigorous by defining a five magnitude difference to be exactly equal to a factor of 100 in brightness.
 That is, a first magnitude star is 100X brighter than a sixth magnitude star.
-If you are good with mathematics, you will find that a difference of one magnitude turns out to be a factor of 2.5 ($2.5 \times 2.5 \times 2.5 \times 2.5 \times 2.5 = 100$, we say that the fifth root of $100 = 100^{1/5} =$ 2.5).
-Besides this peculiar step size, it is also important to note that the magnitude system is upside down: usually when we talk about something being bigger, faster, or heavier, the quantity being measured increases with size (a car going 100 mph is going faster than one going 50 mph, etc.).
+If you are good with mathematics, you will find that a difference of one magnitude turns out to be a factor of 2.5 ($2.5 \times 2.5 \times 2.5$ Besides this peculiar step size, it is also important to note that the magnitude system is upside down: usually when we talk about something being bigger, faster, or heavier, the quantity being measured increases with size (a car going 100 mph is going faster than one going 50 mph, etc.).
 In the magnitude system, the brighter the object, the smaller its magnitude!
 For example, Rigel has an apparent magnitude of 0.2, while the star Sirius (which appears to be 4.5 times brighter than Rigel) has a magnitude of -1.43.